allegheny-college-cmpsc-201-spring-2024/lox/README.md

 chapters while considering expression grammar.
 Having moved from scanning (lexing) to parsing, the last step in our journey toward code that executes in a recognizable way is _interpreting statements_.

+> Note: `mvn exec:java` does something different this week than it has in the past.
+Take a look at
+> [Challenge 1](#challenge-1) below for more information.

 This exercise will use the `Lox` programming language.
 For a primer on the language's general syntax and usage, refer to  [Crafting Interpreters, Chapter 3](https://www.craftinginterpreters.com/the-lox-language.html).